JGBS Virtual International Research Symposium

 Supply Chain Risk Management with Professor John Manners-Bell

 We had a dynamic start for 2020 in South West Region of CILT.
 Our first event for 2020 took place at the University of Plymouth on the 23 January 2020.
 The event was co-hosted by Plymouth Business School, CILT and CIPS.
-Prof. John Manners-Bell Chief Executive of Ti Insight, was invited to deliver a guest lecture on ‘Supply Chain Risk Management’.
+Professor John Manners-Bell Chief Executive of Ti Insight, was invited to deliver a guest lecture on ‘Supply Chain Risk Management’.
 The event was well attended by more than 100 delegates ranging from Head of Supply Chains to undergraduate and post-grad logistics students.

-The event introduced by Dr Stavros Karamperidis (Chair of CILT Devon and Cornwall Group and Programme manager of MSc International Logistics and Shipping programmes) welcoming all the attendees and Prof. Manners-Bell.
-Prof. Manners-Bell discussed current issues related to supply chain risk management.
+The event introduced by Dr Stavros Karamperidis (Chair of CILT Devon and Cornwall Group and Programme manager of MSc International Logistics and Shipping programmes) welcoming all the attendees and Professor Manners-Bell.
+Professor Manners-Bell discussed current issues related to supply chain risk management.
 He illustrated the risks that supply chains had faced when clinical virus outbreaks had taken place, for example the swine flu.
 Based on that example he elaborated how the current Coronavirus might affect supply chains and the associated risks.
 He also demonstrated the concept of “known of the unknown” and provided tips that could accelerate how the supply chain can become more agile under the current business and trade environments.
 The presentation generated a large number of questions.
-The event finished with a lively discussion between the attendees and Prof. Manners-Bell.
+The event finished with a lively discussion between the attendees and Professor Manners-Bell.

 The future of maritime education